blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 Proximity and Distance Fade
 ---------------------------

-Godot allows materials to fade by proximity to each other as well as depending on the distance from the viewer.
+Blazium allows materials to fade by proximity to each other as well as depending on the distance from the viewer.
 Proximity fade is useful for effects such as soft particles or a mass of water with a smooth blending to the shores.